DataDog/integrations-core/oracle/README.md

 grant select on dba_data_files to c##datadog;
 ```

-If you conifgured custom queries that run on a pluggable database (PDB), you must grant `set container` privilege to the `C##DATADOG` user:
+If you configured custom queries that run on a pluggable database (PDB), you must grant the `set container` privilege to the `C##DATADOG` user:

 ```SQL
 connect / as sysdba